 In 2019, Leylah began debuted on the grand slam stage when she made it to the finals of the Australian Open girls’ singles.
 There she lost to Clara Tauson.
 In June of the same year, she attended the French Open girl’s singles where she faced and won against Emma Navarro.
 This made her the first Canadian female player to have won a junior Grand Slam event since Eugenie Bouchard.
 Bouchard won at the 2012 Wimbledon Championships.

-She turned pro in July of 2019 when she debuted at the Gatineau Challenger.
+She turned pro in July 2019 when she debuted at the Gatineau Challenger.
 At the same event, she won a doubles title when she paired up with Rebecca Marino.
 In 2020, she made her Grand Slam debut when she played at the Australian Open, she made it through the qualifiers before eventually losing to Lauren Davis.
 A week later, she won against Belinda Bencic at the Billie Jean King Cup qualifying rounds.

-2021 was a great year for Fernandez even though she began the year without consecutive wins.
-But in the Monterey Cup in March, she reached the final to defeat Viktorija Golubic and win her first WTA Title.
-She was the youngest player at the main draw.
-She was just 18 years old.
-She would go on to become a fan favorite at the US Open.
-Her following increased when she bested Naomi Osaka, Angelique Kerber, and Elina Svitolina.
-In the finals, she lost to British tennis player and fellow teen, Emma Raducanu.
+In 2021, Fernandez had a great year, even though she began the year without consecutive wins.
+But in the Monterrey Cup in March, she reached the final to defeat Viktorija Golubic to win her first WTA Title.
+She was the youngest player at the main draw at just 18-years-old.

 Professional Career Highlights and Awards